ennnbeee/AutopilotGroupTagger/README.md

 ## ⚠ Public Preview Notice

-AutoPilotGroupTagger is currently in Public Preview, meaning that although the utility is functional, you may encounter issues or bugs with the script.
+AutoPilotGroupTagger is currently in Public Preview, meaning that although the it is functional, you may encounter issues or bugs with the script.

-To help fix or contribute to the success of this script, feedback or contributions are crucial for improving the script.
+To help fix or contribute to the script:

 - 📝 [Submit Feedback](https://github.com/ennnbeee/AutopilotGroupTagger/issues/new?labels=feedback)
 - 🐛 [Report Bugs](https://github.com/ennnbeee/AutopilotGroupTagger/issues/new?labels=bug)
 - 💡 [Request Features](https://github.com/ennnbeee/AutopilotGroupTagger/issues/new?labels=enhancement)

 Thank you for your support.

 ## 🗒 Prerequisites